Life lessons from unexpected sources play a large role in our growth and development.

-Is there something to be learned from what they have blurted out, or are saying?
+Is there something to be learned from what they have blurted out or are saying?

 If so, take it to heart and learn from it.

-It can be easy to be hurt at times from things that are said in innocence, keep in mind that this was their intention, not to hurt you.
+Keep in mind that this was their intention, not to hurt you.

 5. Working on something that does not inspire you

-What does create passion within you?
+What creates a passion within you?

 What should you be doing?

-The lesson here is that you may not have asked yourself these tough questions, or been motivated to explore them, had it not been for work you did not want to do.
+The lesson here is that you may not have asked yourself these tough questions or been motivated to explore them had it not been for work you did not want to do.